boisgera/pandoc/mkdocs/cookbook.md

 `Attr` is composed of an identifier, a list of classes, and a list of key-value pairs.
 To transform `Attr` content, again the easiest way to proceed is to target their holders.
-Say that we want add a class tag that described the type of the pandoc element for every element which is a `Attr` holder.
+Say that we want to add a class tag that described the type of the pandoc element for every element which is a `Attr` holder.
 The relevant type signatures – we display all `Attr` holders – are: